cs481-ekh/s21-team-blue/README.md

   2. A field called `desc` which is a short description of the test.
   3. A field called `oses` which is a list of Operating Systems the test supports.
-  4. A method called `scan()` which accepts a single argument, the host_ip to scan in the form of a string, and returns a string containing the result of the scan.
+  4. A method called `scan()` which accepts a single argument, the host_ip to scan in the form of a string, and returns a two-tuple containing the status of the result (success or failure) and a longform description of the result.

 After you've created this python file, place it in the `controller/tests` directory of the Pirate installation.
 The controller will automatically detect it and you'll be able to select and run it through the web API.